Pecas-Dev/OpenGL-Project-1/README.md

 # OpenGL1 Texture Rendering Project with Dear ImGUI

  <br>

+---

 ## Project Description

-This project showcases texture rendering in OpenGL, using custom shaders and UI controls built with Dear ImGUI.
-The program renders two textures of Yoshi, the popular character from Super Mario, on two separate squares, allowing real-time control of their positions and background color through the UI.
+This project showcases **texture rendering in OpenGL**, using **custom shaders** and **UI controls built with Dear ImGUI**.
+The program renders two textures of [**Yoshi**](https://play.nintendo.com/themes/friends/yoshi/), on two separate squares, allowing **real-time control** of their **positions** and **background color** through the UI.
 Developed entirely from scratch, this project explores OpenGL’s rendering pipeline, including vertex and fragment shaders, buffers, and texture handling.
 The use of Dear ImGUI demonstrates the integration of UI elements to control and modify object properties dynamically.

+---

  <br>